amezqui3/walnut_tda/dryad/README.md

 ### File description

-The whole dataset is split into three (3) folders, plus additional metadata in CSV format.
+The whole dataset is split into five (5) folders, plus additional metadata in CSV format.
 Read the individual README files within each folder for more details, and see Amézquita _et al._ (forthcoming) for more information.

-- `merged`: Collection of summaries in CSV format.
-These summaries include the volume of all the main tissues of all citrus fruit, ellipsoid semi-axes lengths that model the overal fruit shape, fruit sphericity for all samples, among other measurments.

-- `oil`: Collection of 8-bit TIFF files containing all the segmented oil glands for each citrus.
-Additional numbers are extracted related to the oil glands.
-Based on the oil gland centers, we compute the ellipsoid surface that approximates the best the overall fruit shape.
-Parameters of this best-fit ellipsoid are provided.
-See the overview section above for more details.

-- `tissue`: Separate 8-bit TIFF files for separate tissues.
-All images have the same shape as the original whole fruit image.
-These are central column, endocarp, rind, and exocarp for each fruit.
-A rotation matrix to align the fruit upright is provided.
+- `clean/`: Collection of 8-bit TIFF files containing all the individual walnuts as voxel-based X-ray CT scans.
+    - These scans are already clean and standardized.
+    - They have no external air (only the voxels corresponding to air within the walnut cavity report nonzero values).
+    - All the planes containing exclusively zeros were removed in order to reduce image dimensions.

-- `CRC_citrus_scan_technique.csv`: CSV with resolution of the scans.
+- `kernel/`: Collection of CSVs with several phenotypes of the walnut kernel.
+    - We attempted to compute a rough approximation of the main cavity at the distal end of the kernel.
+    - We tried to gauge its size, both in terms of surface area and volume, both in absolute and relative terms.
+    - We emphasize that this is just a rough attempt and a more robust approach should be planned in this direction.

+- `rotated/`: Collection of CSVs with rotation matrices, centering coordinates, and related data for the walnuts.
+    - Many phenotypes depend on having all the walnuts aligned the same way.
+    - In this case, we make sure that the X axis corresponds to the proximal-distal axis, with the tip of the walnut on the postive side.
+    - The seal of the walnut lies on the XZ plane.
+The seal is parallel to the Y axis while perpendicular to the Z one.

+- `traditional/`: Collection of 1-row, headless CSVs with several phenotypes of the walnut and its shell, kernel, and packing tissues.

+- `all_phenos.csv`: A 721x20 table.
+Traits measured for breeding purposes.
+Most traits are measured on an ordinal scale following the criteria established by [(IPGRI, 1994)](https://cgspace.cgiar.org/handle/10568/73159).
+All these traits were measured on a per-tree basis.
+The columns are:
-- `CRC_citrus_scanned.csv`: Metadata provided by the Walnut Improvement Program at the University of California Davis.
+    - `UCACCSD`: identifier of the walnut cultivar according to the Walnut Improvement Program at the University of California Davis.

-- `LICENSE`: raw text file with CC0 License details

-- `LICENSE_summary`: raw text with CC0 human-readable summary.
+    - `YR`: year when walnuts were collected for evaluation of tree fruit traits
+    - `LOCATE`: Location of the tree
+    - `ROW`: Row where the tree is located
+    - `TREE`: Exact tree within the row is located
+    - `PercentKernel`: Percentage of the walnut's weight that corresponds to the kernel.
+    - The rest of columns are IPGRI traits

 - `README.md`: This file.
 Markdown format.
 Raw text.

+- `README_clean.md`: Copy of the README corresponding to the `clean` folder

+- `README_kernel.md`: Copy of the README corresponding to the `kernel` folder

+- `README_rotated.md`: Copy of the README corresponding to the `rotated` folder

+- `README_traditional.md`: Copy of the README corresponding to the `traditional` folder

+- `README_watershed.md`: Copy of the README corresponding to the `watershed` folder